blata-tech/blata-ui-1000/blatek-frontend/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+# Blata Tech Frontend

+Built with React + Vite.
+This application showcases Blata Tech's services and capabilities.

+## Deployment

+The application is automatically deployed to GitHub Pages via GitHub Actions on every push to the main branch.

 Currently, two official plugins are available: